scottish-government-design-system/designsystem.gov.scot/styles/colour-customisation/index.md

 Doing this will help you create unique, but recognisable, marketing and communications campaigns.

-The extended palette has 2 colours in the primary palette and 10 colours in the secondary palette.
+The extended palette has 2 colours in the primary palette.
+It has 10 colours in the secondary palette.

 ## Primary palette